-The mission of the Pastor/Leadership Development Department is “to strengthen leaders so they can strengthen the church.”
+The mission of the Pastor/Leadership Development Department is “to strengthen leaders in order to strengthen churches.”
 To accomplish our goals, we have focused the resources of our department on the priorities of Unleashed Leadership Development, Unprecedented Church Expansion, and Unparalleled Missionary Mobilization.
-Our target audience consists of pastors, church staff, deacons, church officers, ministry assistants, church leadership teams, church committees, youth/adults in vocational guidance, and college students committed to church related vocations.
+Our target audience consists of pastors, church staff, deacons, church officers, ministry assistants, church leadership teams, church committees, youth/adults surrendered to vocational ministry, and college students committed to church-related vocations.
 We have concentrated our energies on resourcing and equipping our target audience so that church leaders can be effective in fulfilling the Great Commission.

 We begin the year with an emphasis on deacon ministry by encouraging deacons in every church to review their training plan and ministry goals for the year.
-Over 1,000 deacons participated in some form of equipping for ministry.
-Some of the more requested deacon conference topics were: Bible Based Deacon Ministry, Deacon Ministry Today, How Deacons Help Manage Church Conflict, and Effective Pastor/Deacon Relationships.
+Throughout the year, our department is available to train and resource deacons.
+Some of the more requested topics are: Bible-Based Deacon Ministry Today, How Deacons Help Manage Church Conflict, and Effective Pastor/Deacon Relationships.

-Christian Religious Vocation students are training for ministry on each of our three Baptist college campuses.
-To connect with and encourage those students we host CRV banquets at all three colleges during the fall of each year.
-Dr. Jim Futral is our featured speaker for the banquets and he always challenges those students for the work of ministry.
-The banquets are our opportunity to go to the college campuses and interact with the students.
-Student Day is when the CRV students come to the Baptist Building to see first-hand the ministry resources available to them as a result of the Cooperative Program.
-This year 138 CRV students toured the Baptist Building on Student Day.
+Christian Religious Vocation (CRV) students are training for ministry on each of our three Baptist college campuses.
+To connect with and encourage those students, we host CRV banquets at all three colleges during the fall of each year.
+Dr. Jim Futral is our featured speaker for the banquets and always provides an inspirational and challenging message.
+Student Day provides an opportunity for CRV students to come to the Baptist Building to see first-hand the ministry resources available to them as a result of Cooperative Program giving.

 CHURCH BUILDING SERVICES

-A ministry to assist churches in the process of securing additional space or renovating existing space is provided statewide.
-This year over 50 committees were trained to lead their congregations through the process of construction.
-Buildings are tools for ministry and churches need the right tools to insure that ministry is carried out in a God-honoring way.
-We encourage churches to procure the space needed for today but to plan for future expansion of their facilities.
+A ministry to assist churches in the process of securing additional space or renovating existing space.
+Buildings are tools for ministry, and congregations need the right tools to insure that ministry is carried out in a God-honoring way.
+We encourage churches to procure the space and facilities for today’s needs while planning for tomorrow’s opportunities.

-A significant area of pastoral ministry includes Bivocational (dual career)/Small Church work.
+A significant area of pastoral ministry includes Bivocational (dual-career) work.
 A growing number of pastors are entering bivocational ministry.
-Somewhere around 600 of our churches are served by dual career ministers.
-Our department works with the Mississippi Council of Bivocational/Small Church Ministries to inform, assist, and encourage bivo ministers and associational leaders.
-We also provide planning sessions, retreats, and training events for our bivocational/small church pastors.
+Over seven hundred MBCB-affiliated churches are served by dual-career pastors.
+Our department provides planning helps, retreats, and training events for our bivocational pastors.

 Frequently asked questions of P/LD Ministry:

 These and many more questions represent the full scope of our ministry.
 We commit ourselves to answer the question and provide appropriate resources or find another person or department capable of answering the question.